 When you borrow money from a company, you typically only deal with that company as long as you make your monthly payments on time.
-However, if you fall behind on your payments, your relationship is at stake.
-Companies typically have outlined the point during a customer delinquency where it’s more cost effective to stop pursuing delinquent debts.
+However, if you fall behind on your payments, your relationship with that lender is at stake.
+Companies typically have outlined the point in a customer's delinquency where it’s more cost-effective to stop pursuing the delinquent debt and release it to a debt processing service.
 That’s where debt collectors and debt buyers come in.

 Debt Collectors vs. Debt Buyers

 Many people are familiar with debt collectors.
-They’re the third-party companies that collect debts on behalf of other companies.
+They are third-party companies that collect debts on behalf of other companies.
 Debt buyers, on the other hand, are companies that purchase debts from other companies and then step in to collect those debts.
-Debt buyers may also be collection agencies who collect the debts they’ve purchased or they may assign debts to another debt collector.
+Debt buyers may also be collection agencies who collect the debts they have purchased or they may assign these debts to another debt collector company.

-Once a debt has been sold to debt buyer, you'll have to work out any payment arrangement with the debt buyer.
+Once a debt has been sold to a debt buyer, you will have to work out any payment arrangement with the debt buyer.
 You no longer have the option to pay the original creditor since they no longer own the debt.

 Debt buyers don’t pay very much for debts.
 They pay a few cents on the dollar for debts, even less for old debts.
-The less collectible a debt, i.e. debts that are several years old, the lower the debt is sold for since older debts are less likely to be paid.
-For example, a debt buyer may have only paid $50 for a $1,000 debt.
-If you paid the debt in full, the debt buyer will have made $950 in profits from the debt.
+The less collectible a debt—i.e., debts that are several years old—the lower the debt is sold for since older debts are less likely to be paid.
+For example, a debt buyer may only pay $50 for a $1,000 debt.
+If you pay the debt in full, the debt buyer will have made $950 in profits from the debt.

 Debt buyers may purchase hundreds of delinquent debts giving them more opportunities to turn a profit.
-Even if only a fraction of consumers pay these delinquent debts, the debt buyers can still make money since the debts are purchased for such a low amount.
+Even if only a fraction of the consumers pays these delinquent debts, the debt buyers can still make money since the debts are purchased for such a low amount.

 Debt buyers can report your debt to one or all three of the major credit bureaus as a collection account.
-Once the account is on your credit report, it will stay for the duration of the credit reporting time period.
+The three reporting agencies are Equifax, TransUnion, and Experian.
+Once the account is on your credit report, it will stay for the duration of the credit reporting period.
 Your credit score will likely be affected once the collection account is added to your credit report.

-Paying debt buyer won’t remove the account from your credit report.
-If you choose to pay, your credit report will be updated to show that you’ve paid.
+Paying a debt buyer won’t remove the account from your credit report.
+However, your credit report will be updated to show that you’ve paid.
 Your credit score may improve over time if you’re timely on your other payments.

 Once you enter a payment agreement, you’ve renewed your obligation to the debt buyer.
-Making a agreement to pay (sometimes even acknowledging the debt is yours) can restart the statute of limitations on a debt.
+Making an agreement to pay—sometimes even just acknowledging the debt is yours—can restart the statute of limitations on a debt.
 The statute of limitations is the amount of time that a debt is legally enforceable.
-After the statute of limitations has passed, a company cannot use the court to use you.
-Entering a gives the debt buyer more time to sue you if you fall behind on the debts again.
+After the statute of limitations has passed, a company cannot use the court to sue you.
+Entering an agreement gives the debt buyer more time to sue you if you fall behind on the debts again.